riflechess/misc-utils/README.md

 My solutions from the Coursera class, *Build a Modern Computer from First Principles: From Nand to Tetris*.
 These include .hdl (Hardware descriptor language) solutions and an assembler for the *Hack* computer.

-### createContent.ps1

-Simple script to bulk generate FileNet ICC (Integrated Content Collector) content and metatdata.
-This can be helpful for load testing or getting in content for perf testing.

 ### copyCleanReports.ps1

 Simple script to copy files to a share, unless they contain an exception.
 If they contain an exception it will send an email alert to support team.